Skip to main content

 Group Executives

-In this role, Karl leads one of Australia’s largest public transport providers, managing a workforce of over 3,000 employees and facilitating over 80 million customer journeys annually across bus, metro, ferry, and e-mobility services.
+Catherine Baxter commenced as the Group Executive, Public Transport Services on 29 September 2025.
+In this role she is responsible for one of Australia’s largest public transport providers, leading more than 3,000 employees to deliver over 90 million customer journeys annually across bus, metro, ferry and e-mobility services.

-As Group Executive, Environment, Parks and Sustainability, Tim is responsible for the management of natural assets, waterways and parks, natural disaster preparedness and recovery, and leads the environmental sustainability of Council and waste management, resource recovery and waste minimisation initiatives.
+As Group Executive, Environment, Parks and Sustainability Services, Tim is responsible for the management of natural assets, waterways and parks, natural disaster preparedness and recovery, and leads the environmental sustainability of Council and waste management, resource recovery and waste minimisation initiatives.

 Tim has held a number of executive roles within Council, including Divisional Manager of City Administration and Governance (now known as Governance and Legal Services), General Manager, Natural Environment, Water and Sustainability, and General Manager, Asset Services.
 All roles saw Tim lead large diverse teams with significant budgets to enhance the governance and public space outcomes, including strategic sustainability initiatives for Brisbane.